Language

 We encourage you to call a Florida Blue Center Community Specialist for help with community and social services like food programs, transportation services, financial and housing assistance programs, community support resources, and many other types of relief programs.
 We’re ready to help members and everyone in the community.
 Just stop by one of our centers or call 1-877-352-5830, Monday - Friday, 9am - 7pm or Saturday, 9am - 4pm, and we’ll be glad to help.

-You can also click to read or download a list of local community resources below, including phone numbers and addresses, and additional websites for support services.
+You can click below to read or download a list of local community resources below, including phone numbers and addresses, and additional websites for support services.
 Scroll in the document to find resources for your county.

 Who do I call if I have more questions about getting care?